mvno/Okanshi/docs/content/tutorial.md

 #### BasicTimer ####

-This is a simple timer which measures the execution time of a function, and tracks the minimum and maximum time of the function call, the number of times the function was called, and the total time of the all calls, all within a specified interval.
+This is a simple timer that, within a specified interval, measures:
+* the execution time of a function,
+* tracks the minimum and maximum time of the function call,
+* the number of times the function was called,
+* and the total time of the all calls.

 Example: